Patrick McDonnell: Early life

 Patrick Luigi McDonnell was born in Elizabeth, New Jersey, the son of an Irish father and an Italian-American mother.
 Early artistic influences were Charles M. Schulz, George Herriman, and E. C. Segar.
-McDonnell was raised in Edison, New Jersey and, after graduating from Edison High School in 1974, he attended the School of Visual Arts in New York on scholarship, graduating in 1978.
+McDonnell was raised in Edison, New Jersey and, after graduating from Edison High School in 1974, he attended the School of Visual Arts (SVA) in New York on scholarship, graduating in 1978.

 Career

 At SVA, McDonnell met a group of underground cartoonists, such as Peter Bagge and Kazimieras G. Prapuolenis (Kaz).
+It was also while matriculating at SVA that he designed the intertitles for characters on The Uncle Floyd Show which included Julia Stepchild, Don Ho-Hum, Flojo the TV Clown, and Don Goomba.
+His punk rock band Steel Tips would later be the first of many musical acts to perform on the show.

 Moving to Hoboken, New Jersey, shortly after graduating, McDonnell had some of his earliest professional drawings published in The Village Voice, and as "Jerseyana" in New Jersey Monthly magazine.
 His first high-profile ongoing freelance work was providing illustrations for the Russell Baker Observer column for The New York Times Sunday Magazine from 1978 to 1993.
 His work on the Observer column got McDonnell interested in the idea of eventually doing a comic strip.

 McDonnell created a monthly comic strip, Bad Baby, for Parents Magazine, which ran for ten years.
 The Bad Baby strips were collected and published by Ballantine Books in 1988.
 Bad Baby was adapted into an animated TV movie in 1997.
 During that time he also was a regular contributor to Sports Illustrated, Reader's Digest, Forbes, Time, and many other national magazines.
 McDonnell's illustrations for magazines, books, and greeting cards earned him two National Cartoonists Society Awards in 1991.

 Mutts became syndicated, distributed by King Features Syndicate, starting in 1994.
 It won the Harvey Award for Best Comic Strip in 1997, 1999, 2001, 2002, and 2003.
 Peanuts creator Charles M. Schulz said of Mutts, "To me, MUTTS is exactly what a comic strip should be."
 A book of McDonnell's life and work, Mutts: The Comic Art of Patrick McDonnell, was published in 2003 by Abrams Books.